Have you downloaded the HERO app yet?

 We see enormous potential in all of our students and want to create another opportunity for our children to further grow into leaders.
 This initiative recognises self-motivation, a “can-do” attitude, and students seeing themselves as leaders.
 All Year 4, 5 and 6 students are invited to participate in this programme.
 This opportunity, while linked to aspects of the New Zealand Curriculum Key Competencies, is in no way compulsory.
 It is entirely optional to those who wish to take part.

 In 2016, we launched and ran a leadership programme for any Year 4, 5 and 6 students who wanted to be involved.
-We are excited to offer this again in 2024
+We are excited to offer this again in 2025

 Mrs Farley and some of our Gold Growing Leaders are available EVERY Tuesday in the Piwakawaka Learning Community for support.

-Thursday 11 April (Week 11, Term 1): the signed expression of interest form is due to be completed online or returned to the office.
-Meeting at lunchtime in Piwakawaka Learning community for children who have returned the expression of interest form.
+Friday 2 April (Week 1, Term 2): The indication of interest sent via Hero is due.
+Short meeting at lunchtime in Piwakawaka Learning community for ākonga whose have expressed interest.
 At this meeting, they will receive the Leadership Self Reflection booklet.

-Friday 17 May (Week 3 Term 2): the last day children can join Growing Leaders in 2024 by returning a signed expression of interest form.
+The last day ākonga can join Growing Leaders in 2025 by returning a signed expression of interest form.

-Friday 18 October (Week 1) Term 4, 2024.
+Friday 10 October (Week 1) Term 4, 2025.
 All Growing Leaders work and projects must be completed and submitted.

 Children will work towards the ‘bronze leadership level’ in their first year, the ‘silver leadership level’ in their second year and the ‘gold leadership level’ in their third year.
 However, children may choose to just go for one or two awards in their time at Onehunga Primary School.
 In the first year, the students would all be aiming to achieve the bronze award.